- Stay Hydrated!

 - Seriously, Stay Hydrated!!

 Externally you want to stay hydrated too.
 Don’t forget to bring a little spray bottle with organic rose water to spritz your face before take off, after landing and as needed to freshen your skin and senses.
 One of the most vital tips I can give you is: maintain your Abhyanga (oil massage) while travelling!
 Apply oil as close to take off as possible; as oil is the best way to calm Vata.
 Carry a travel appropriate container of oil (organic cold pressed sesame or sunflower) to massage your entire body (head and face is optional but feet are not- just take good care not to slip getting into the tub!)
 Do this before departure and after arrival, the oil massage is done before your shower.
-Simply warm the oil if possible and leave it soak on your skin for 15 minutes, then get in shower to rinse off and wash as usual.
+Simply warm the oil if possible and leave it soak on your skin for at least 15 minutes, then get in shower to rinse off and wash as usual.
 Make sure not to apply soap to skin, just rinse with warm water.
+For full details on HOW TO DO SELF MASSAGE see here.

 - Maintain Your Regular Routine